jcruz0x/chargen/bookdata/md/soldier.md

 mercenary company, or perhaps a member of a local militia who rose to prominence during a recent war.

-When you choose this background, work with your
-DM to determine which military organization you were a part of, how far through its ranks you progressed, and what kind of experiences you had during your military career.
-Was it a standing army, a town guard, or a village militia?
-Or it might have been a noble's or merchant's private army, or a mercenary company.

 The horrors of war combined with the rigid discipline of military service leave their mark on all soldiers, shaping their ideals, creating strong bonds, and often leaving